 What do you think about this idea that sometimes men want to ask for help but don’t know how to ask it?

 Men are less likely to admit they don’t know what they’re doing.
-So, part of asking for help is admitting that you don’t know what you’re doing.
+So, part of asking for help is admitting that you don’t see what you’re doing.
 So, by default, yes, they’re less likely to ask for help because they’re less likely to want to admit it.
 So, for example, they won’t ask for directions in the car because they just can’t.
 But, on the flip side, they feel less uncomfortable with issues regarding delegating things and passing things on.

 In contrast, a female may look at another coworker and not want to delegate something because they see that that coworker is already busy.
 And they don’t want to add to that person’s plate.
 However, the male coworker thinks, “as long as it’s off my plate, what do I care?”